zCaioSantos/my-qrcode/README.md

 # Installation

-Download the latest version from - and run it.
+Download the latest version from [releases page](https://github.com/zCaioSantos/myqrcode/releases) and run it.

 # Contributing